Göbekli Tepe: Landslides and reconstruction

-The enclosures, lying over 10 m below the highest areas of the settlement, were subject to several landslide events during the occupation period of Göbekli Tepe.
+The enclosures, lying over 10 m below the highest areas of the settlement, suffered several landslides during the occupation period of Göbekli Tepe.
 A particularly severe one occurred at the end of the early PPNB, which inundated enclosure D with rubble of domestic structures and sediments, including burials and midden deposits.
 This caused severe damage to the enclosure, which led to repairs and stabilisation works to be conducted.
 At a later point, in Building Phase 5, terrace walls were erected, likely to prevent future damage from such events.
 However, these measures proved futile when a second major landslide probably caused the enclosure to be abandoned during Building Phase 6, around the late 9th millennium BCE.
 Other enclosures suffered a similar fate, which might have led to new enclosures being constructed to replace them.

 Previously, it had been assumed that the large enclosures were intentionally back-filled, an interpretation that has fallen out of favour since Klaus Schmidt's death.